The Return

 was alone with Ami on that Mistress Lyra vision.
 She could have been taken

-corrupted in the past and the other two have shown that they can be led to do
+have been corrupted in the past and the other two have shown that they can be

 "So you worry that